jbm9/sleepyband/README.md

 # Sleepyband

-Sleepyband is a linux-only tool to capture data logs from the WatchPat-One disposable sleep study device.
+Sleepyband is a very unofficial, linux-only tool to capture data from the WatchPat-One disposable sleep study device.

 Sleepyband is not affiliated with WatchPat-One or Itamar Medical in any way, shape, or form.
 WatchPat-One (or however they do their trade